Updated August 2017

 Consumers have been receiving emails that look like they are from MoneyMutual confirming that the recipient has been approved for a loan amount between $10,000 and $15,000.
 There are contact phone numbers for alleged employees of MoneyMutual.
-These alleged employees collect personal information about the consumer over the phone and require a pre-paid card to be sent to them to insure the loan.
-Once the pre-paid card is received, the alleged employee cannot be contacted.
+These alleged employees collect personal information about the consumer over the phone and require a pre-paid card, a Western Union MoneyGram, or a Cashier’s Check to be sent to them to insure the loan.
+Once the insurance is received, the alleged employee cannot be contacted.

 Consumers have also received phone calls from someone representing themselves as being an employee of MoneyMutual whereby they take a consumer’s information over the phone to apply for a loan.
 The caller asks for a pre-paid card to be sent to them to insure the loan.
 Once the pre-paid card is received, the caller cannot be contacted again.